 Some Famous Examples

 This is not just a history lesson, these versions of malware can be modified and brought back.
-Many of the new attacks are variants of older code.
-Ransomware seems to be growing exponentially.
+Many of the new attacks are merely variants of older malicious code.
+New instances of ransomware attacks seem to be growing exponentially.

 Also known as “police trojan,” Reveton locks the computer of the victim and accuses them of doing something illegal and requires payment of a fine to some sort of police force with a gift card or prepaid cash service to unlock it.
 It infected computers that visited compromised websites and sometimes included a password stealer.
 A Russian citizen was arrested in Dubai in 2013 for allegedly masterminding the attack.